Stringtown School District (Oklahoma)

-Stringtown School District is one of three districts located in Atoka County Oklahoma.
+Stringtown School District is a school district located in Atoka County Oklahoma.
 It is public school district in the town of Stringtown, Oklahoma that consists of two schools, an elementary school and a high school/junior high.
 The high school and junior high are located in the same building.
 The schools share the same cafeteria located between the schools.

+It includes Stringtown.
+The district also receives high school students who graduated from the K-8 school district Lane Public School, which includes the communities of Lane and Farris.